RobHofmann/HomeAssistant-GreeClimateComponent/README.md

 # HomeAssistant-GreeClimateComponent
 Custom Gree climate component written in Python3 for Home Assistant.
 Controls AC's supporting the Gree protocol.

-Tested on:
+Tested on the following hardware:
+- Innova HVAC
-* Innova HVAC, Cooper & Hunter HVAC
+- Cooper & Hunter (CH-S12FTXE(WI-FI)-NG)
-* Home-Assistant
+- AC Pioneer Fortis Series with WI-FI module CS532AE

+Tested on these Home Assistant versions:
 - 0.96.x+ (for older versions, please see the releases tab)
 - 0.10X+
 - 0.107.7

 **If you are experiencing issues please be sure to provide details about your device, Home Assistant version and what exactly went wrong.**

  If your HVAC has already been configured to be controled remotely by an android app, the encryption key might have changed.